tearflake/symbolverse/docs/symbolverse.md

 #### scoped rules

 With *Symbolverse*, it is possible or write layered code where each layer represents a certain depth of abstraction area.
 The objective of these layers is separating atoms and variables so we can use them as private entities not interacting between adjacent layers.
-New layers are denoted within `(DREWRITE ...)` sections, and can be nested.
+New layers are denoted within `(REWRITE ...)` sections, and can be nested.
 Consider the following example:

 ```
 ///